QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/1/c/c.md

 ## DMPs as Living Documents

-Your data management plan should, ideally, anticipate eventualities, but let’s be honest: none of us can predict all the eventualities of a multi-year research project.
+Your data management plan should, ideally, anticipate eventualities, but none of us can predict all the eventualities of a multi-year research project.
 This is why there is a movement to treat DMPs as “living documents.”
 The idea here is that a DMP evolves together with your project.
 For example, as you add team members or collect